 If you feel like you’re dealing with occupational burnout, talk to your employer about it.
 Together, you may be able to come up with a solution that can get you back on track and help you to feel better.

 Many people in the healthcare industry have a mindset of putting others first.
 This can be especially true for those who work directly with patients, like doctors and nurses.
 While this is a noble characteristic, it can sometimes go too far.
 If you’re always putting patients above everything else, you could be ignoring your own needs.

-Self-care is extremely important in any job, but especially in the medical field.
-Healthcare workers are often on their feet long hours, seeing many patients a day.
+Self-care is essential in any job, but especially in the medical field.
+Healthcare workers are often on their feet for long hours, seeing many patients a day.
 Sometimes, they have to deal with the hardships of disease or even death.

 While you’re helping people on a daily basis, it can take an emotional toll to be around people who are sick or in pain.
 If you don’t take time for yourself emotionally, you could start to bottle things up, which could lead to depression.

 It’s almost as important to take care of yourself physically.
-You might have a busy schedule but taking time each day for some kind of self-care (even if it’s just for a few minutes) can make a significant difference.
+You might have a busy schedule but taking time each day for self-care (even if it’s just for a few minutes) can make a significant difference.